encoding: UTF-8

 So converting literal regexp is harmful and this is why Ruby 1.9 doesn't convert literal encoding.

-Updated by mike (Michael Selig) almost 11 years ago
+Updated by mike (Michael Selig) over 11 years ago

 There were a number of quite long discussions about String (and Regexp) literal encodings (as well as other encoding compatibility issues) last year.